vtman/pdb2mrc/README.md

 $$f_e(s) = \sum_{i=1}^{5} a_i \exp\left(-(b_i + B_{\text{eff}}) s^2\right)$$

-This produces maps compatible with Refmac sharpening/blurring conventions, making them suitable for refinement and validation in crystallographic and cryo-EM workflows.
-The coefficients used in this method are taken directly from the Peng1996 paper, providing a robust and accurate parameterization.
+This produces maps compatible with Refmac sharpening/blurring conventions [Murshudov1997, Murshudov2011], making them suitable for refinement and validation in crystallographic and cryo-EM workflows.
+The coefficients used in this method are taken directly from the International Tables Vol. C [InternationalTables2006] as compiled in the GEMMI library's c4322.lib [Wojdyr2022].

-## Building the Project

-### Dependencies

-- **Intel oneAPI Base Toolkit & Intel oneAPI HPC Toolkit**: Provides Intel IPP (Integrated Performance Primitives) and MKL (Math Kernel Library) for FFT operations and optimized vector functions.
-- **CMake** (version 3.12 or higher): For cross-platform build configuration.
-- **OpenMP**: For shared-memory parallelization (usually included with modern compilers).
-- **C++17 compliant compiler**: e.g., GCC 7+, Clang 5+, MSVC 2017+.

-## Input Parameters Reference
+## Input Parameters

-This document describes all input parameters accepted by the `pdb2mrc` command-line tool, organized by functionality.

----

 ### Required Parameters